Application Guidelines (FAQs)

 If you are selected as a Wild Gift Fellow, you will receive:

-1. The Wild Gift: A 20-day winter wilderness immersion experience in Idaho backcountry
+1. The Wild Gift: A three week orientation and wilderness immersion experience in the Idaho backcountry

 2. A $350 allowance for airfare to Idaho